Statistical Decision Theory with Counterfactual Loss: Identification under Strong Ignorability

 \subsection{Counterfactual Loss and Risk}

+We define counterfactual losses, which depend on the full vector of potential outcomes, and contrast them with standard losses, which depend only on the realized outcome under the chosen decision.
+A counterfactual loss induces a counterfactual risk that depends on the unknown joint distribution of potential outcomes, whereas a standard loss induces a standard risk that depends only on the observed marginal distribution of the realized outcome.

-We define the loss (or negative utility) associated with a decision as a function of the covariates and all potential outcomes.
-A lower value of the loss indicates a better decision.
-We refer to this as the \textit{counterfactual loss} because it depends on the full vector of potential outcomes rather than just the realized one.
+We define a loss (or negative utility) associated with a decision as a function of the covariates and all potential outcomes, where a lower loss value indicates a better decision.
+We refer to this as the \textit{counterfactual loss}, as it depends on the full vector of potential outcomes. \begin{definition}[Counterfactual Loss] A counterfactual loss is a measurable function \( \ell : \cD \times \cY^\cD \times \cX \to \R \), where \( \ell(d; \by, \bx) \) denotes the loss of choosing decision \( D = d \) for a unit with potential outcomes \( Y(\cD) = \by \) and covariates \( \bX = \bx \). \end{definition} A subclass of counterfactual losses are \emph{standard losses}, which depend only on the realized outcome under the chosen decision, i.e., $\ell^{\std}(d;\by,\bx)=\ell^{\std}(d;y_d,\bx)$.